frmdstryr/pysoy-ping-pong/README.md

 Uses [PyUserInput](https://github.com/SavinaRoja/PyUserInput) for mouse and keyboard interaction as PySoy currently doesn't have it implemented.

+**Special thanks to all the great folks working on PySoy for making this possible!**

 ### Demo ###

 [Watch it action](http://www.youtube.com/watch?v=VYfN-gngqr0&feature=youtu.be)